-WHOMEC recommends that women with a previous ectopic pregnancy may use the LNG-IUS (WHO Category 1: unrestricted use).4 A systematic review suggested an increased risk of ectopic pregnancy with LNG-IUS use (21 of 100 pregnancies were ectopic compared to 4 of 100 in IUD users).37 More recent data from randomised trials,^{32,38} however, reported no ectopic pregnancies in a total of 34 944 woman-months of LNG-IUS use.38 Two ectopic pregnancies were reported in 38 268 woman-months of use of the Cu T380Ag.38 The HTA report was also reassuring, the risk of ectopic pregnancy being similar for the LNG-IUS and modern IUDs (>250 mm2 copper).9 Women can therefore be reassured that the risk of ectopic pregnancy with the LNG-IUS is low.
+WHOMEC recommends that women with a previous ectopic pregnancy may use the LNG-IUS (WHO Category 1: unrestricted use).
+A systematic review suggested an increased risk of ectopic pregnancy with LNG-IUS use (21 of 100 pregnancies were ectopic compared to 4 of 100 in IUD users).
+More recent data from randomised trials, 32,38 however, reported no ectopic pregnancies in a total of 34 944 woman-months of LNG-IUS use.
+Women can the risk of ectopic pregnancy being similar for the LNG-IUS and modern IUDs (>250 mm2 copper).
+Women can therefore be reassured that the risk of ectopic pregnancy with the LNG-IUS is low.